Intact01/BizUP-Python-REST-API/README.md

-# BizUp Python REST API Task
+# Python REST API Task
 Send Get request to API with src url of a logo image as attribute to get 2 color values:
 - Border color of image
 - Primary logo color